dr-matt-smith/java-crud-for-free-repositories-example-project/README.md

 change object properties to "<object>Id" properties

-e.g. If the Movie entity is associated to a Directory entity with a "director" property in Movie we change this to "int ($)directorId"
+e.g. If the Movie entity is associated to a Directory entity with a "director" property in Movie we change this to "int directorId"

 (--b--)
 add/generate get/set methods for the <objectId> properties

-e.g. for our Movie.directorId/Movie->directorId example:
+e.g. for our Movie.directorId example:
 	we add getDirectorId() and setDirectorId()

 (--c--)
 delete any old set<Entity>(...) method

-e.g. for our Movie.directorId/Movie->directorId example:
+e.g. for our Movie.directorId example:
 	we delete method setDirector(...)